osilander/203.311/Week10/Week10.md

 Next, download the data from [here](data/all_cocktails.tab).
 If you have forgotten how to do that, ask your neighbour.

 Navigate to your `RStudio` tab and read this file into `R`.
 Use the `read.table()` function to do this.
 Ensure that you use the `header=T` argument and assign it to a reasonably named variable (you can choose, but note that this is a dataset on cocktails.
-Or, for simplicity you can name it `cocktails_df` as that will match the code below).
+Or, for simplicity you can name it `cocktails_df` (as that will match the code below).

 We now have a dataset of cocktails and their ingredients.
 Take a look at the dataset, for example with `head` or `summary`.

-Next we need to load a few libraries before we do our first analysis
+Next we need to load a few libraries before we do our first analysis.
+This will take about three minutes, so sit back for a second.

 ```R
 # it's the tidyverse!